Coarse Fishing rods

 On the other hand, there are Pellet Waggler fishing rods which tend to be somewhat heavier duty.
 These coarse fishing rods can be cast repeatedly in a short period of time with little risk of damaging the spine, and allowing you to cast heavier floats over and over again to get the optimum fall of the pellet through the free offerings that are introduced regularly.

 The different types of Coarse Fishing Rod are equally useful, just in different situations.
-Browse our coarse fishing rod section to do some research and find the fishing rod that best suits what you need.
+Browse our coarse fishing rod section to do some research and find the tackle that best suits what you need.

 Can’t find what you’re looking for?
 Check out the rest of our website.
 We have fishing rods for every discipline, from Carp, to Sea , to Fly.
 Take a look, and see what you find.